Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 How to Get Speaker-Labeled Transcripts with VidNotes

-While VidNotes doesn't offer fully automated speaker diarization (yet), it's the most affordable and flexible option for manually adding speaker labels to high-accuracy transcripts.
+VidNotes doesn't do fully automated diarization yet, but it's the most affordable and flexible option for adding speaker labels to high-accuracy transcripts manually.

 Step 1: Import Your Video

 Open VidNotes on iOS, web (app.vidnotes.app), or Chrome extension.
-Upload a local video, paste a YouTube URL, or import from cloud storage.
+Upload a local video, paste a YouTube URL, or import from cloud.

 Step 2: Transcribe